 These super quiet generators are perfect for things like camping and tailgating, and they won’t upset your neighbors.

 In fact, these generators are all quiet enough for nighttime use.
 This list includes the quietest generators at a range of price points and with a number of different features.
 There’s an option for every need.

 The Honda EU2000I isn’t the quietest generator on the market, but it comes pretty close.
-At a a quarter load, the 53 decibels produced by this generator is about the equivalent noise level of quiet conversation at home.
+At a quarter load, the 53 decibels of sound are produced by this generator is about the equivalent noise level of quiet conversation at home.